Ares-Developers/Ares-docs/new/superweapons/types/droppod.rst

 :game:`Ares` re-implements the Drop Pod SW (:tag:`Type=DropPod`) known from :game:`Firestorm`.
-A super weapon of this type spawns between a minimum and a maximum random units from a list of types, which all arrive in drop pods.
+A super weapon of this type spawns between a minimum and a maximum number of random units from a list of types, which all arrive in drop pods.

 .. note:: \ :game:`Firestorm` had the Drop Pods hardcoded to use :value:`E1`
   (Rifle Soldier) and :value:`E2` (Disk Thrower), a behavior that has not been